panva/node-oidc-provider/docs/README.md

 ## Support

 If you or your business use oidc-provider, or you need help using/upgrading the module, please consider becoming a [sponsor][support-sponsor] so I can continue maintaining it and adding new features carefree.
+The only way to guarantee you get feedback from the author & sole maintainer of this module is to support the package through GitHub Sponsors.
+I make it a best effort to try and answer newcomers regardless of being a supporter or not, but if you're asking your n-th question and don't get an answer it's because I'm out of handouts and spare time to give.

 <br>